 Short overview how LSTEnergy works

-- initialize the LSTM model with 50 hidden units and 0.2 dropout rate
+- Model Initialization: LST-E is initialized with 50 hidden units and a 0.2 dropout rate.

-- train the model for 100 epochs with a batch size of 32 and validate it on the testing set
+- Training: The model is trained for 100 epochs with a batch size of 32 and validated on a testing set.

-- generate predictions on the testing set and plot them against the actual values
+- Prediction: Predictions are generated for the testing set and compared against actual values.

 Why we used a LSTM approach